MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Get-Content.md

 that content.
 The **TotalCount** parameter gets the first 25 lines of content.
 This example uses the `LineNumbers.txt` file that was created in Example 1.

-The `Get-Content` command is wrapped in parentheses so that the command completes before going to the next step.

-The `Get-Content` cmdlet returns an array of lines, this allows you to add the index notation after the parenthesis to retrieve a specific line number.
-In this case, the `[-1]` index specifies the last index in the returned array of 25 retrieved lines.

 ```powershell
 (Get-Content -Path .\LineNumbers.txt -TotalCount 25)[-1]
 ```